oracle/coherence-operator/docs/samples/coherence-deployments/persistence/pvc/README.md

 # Use specific persistent volumes

-In this sample we explain how to use specific Persistent Volumes (PV) for Coherence when using `active` Persistence mode.
+This sample shows how to use specific Persistent Volumes (PV) for Coherence when using `active` Persistence mode.
 Local storage is the recommended storage type for achieving best
 performance for `active` Persistence, but this sample can be modified to use any storage class.

-*Note*: We only show how to set `store.persistence.*` chart values which apply for `active` persistence (/persistence mount point) only.
+> Note: We only show how to set `store.persistence.*` chart values which apply for `active` persistence (/persistence mount point) only.
+>
-It is equally applicable to `store.snapshot.*` chart values with apply to the `/snapshot` volume.
+> It is equally applicable to `store.snapshot.*` chart values with apply to the `/snapshot` volume.

 [Return to Persistence samples](../) / [Return to Coherence Deployments samples](../../) / [Return to samples](../../../README.md#list-of-samples)